-Figures 8-10 below show the number of applicants for financial aid - defined as those filing a Free Application for Federal Student Aid or California Dream Act Application - and the type of aid that they received.
+Figures 8-10 below show the number of applicants for financial aid-defined as those filing a Free Application for Federal Student Aid or California Dream Act Application-and the type of aid that they received.

-As Figure 8 below shows, UC received 142,179 applications for financial aid from California residents, which is approximately 80 percent of enrolled California residents.
-Of these applicants, 82 percent, or 116,947, received a Cal Grant or UC gift aid.
-As Figure 8 shows, the vast majority of those not receiving either a Cal Grants or UC grant are from families with an Expected Family Contribution (EFC) above \$20,000.
-Two percent (1,128) of the lowest income families were not served by these financial aid programs, which can include late applicants, students served by other financial aid programs (e.g., large scholarship awards), or students otherwise ineligible (e.g., failed to register for the Selective Service, failed to complete other required paperwork).

-Figure 9 below further examines the 25,232 students identified in Figure 8 who did not receive a Cal Grant or UC grant.
-Nearly 4,000 of these students missed the filing deadline for Cal Grants (see Figure 9).
+As Figure 8 below shows, UC received 144,793 applications for financial aid from California residents, which is 75 percent of enrolled California residents.
+Of these applicants, 80 percent, or 116,349, received a Cal Grant or UC gift aid.
+As Figure 8 shows, the vast majority of those not receiving either a Cal Grant or UC gift aid were from families with an Expected Family Contribution (EFC) above \$20,000.
+Two percent (874) of the lowest income families were not served by these financial aid programs; they included late applicants, students served by other financial aid programs (e.g., large scholarship awards), or students otherwise ineligible (e.g., failed to register for the Selective Service, failed to complete other required paperwork).
+Figure 9 below further examines the 28,444 students identified in Figure 8 who did not receive a Cal Grant or UC gift aid.
+Nearly 2,440 of these students missed the filing deadline for Cal Grants (see Figure 9).